dthanh15032003/filelessdetection/README.md

-# Fireless Malware Detection Tool
+# Fileless Malware Detection Tool

-This repository contains code for a Fireless Malware Detection Tool designed to analyze files for potential malware using AWS Lambda functions, EC2 instances, and machine learning models.
+This repository contains code for a Fileless Malware Detection Tool designed to analyze files for potential malware using AWS Lambda functions, EC2 instances, and machine learning models.

 ## Lambda Functions